|Elliott Sound Products||Gyrator Based Active Filters|

 |Polycarbonate||500||+50||-40 to +125|

 If very high Q is needed, you'll need to use fairly exotic capacitors, with polypropylene being the best.
-Mylar and polyester are fine for non-critical applications, especially where a small capacitance drift with temperature won't cause problems.
+Polyester is fine for non-critical applications, especially where a small capacitance drift with temperature won't cause problems.
 With most audio circuits there's no need for anything special, but for precision test and measurement applications, one often needs to select capacitors with great care.

 The gyrator is configured for an inductance of 1H, and R1 is the exact equivalent of the winding resistance of the inductor (Rw).
 The inductor's (exceptionally low) core loss is simulated by the 100k resistor and 100nF cap in parallel with the inductor.
 These also exist in the gyrator as C1 and R2.
 Provided the input voltage is maintained at no more than the maximum output swing of the opamp and well below the core saturation limits for the inductor, the two circuits perform identically.
 In each circuit, inductance is 1 Henry, Rs is the source resistance, and as shown the measured -3dB frequency for both high-pass filters is 169 Hz ...